RomanosTrechlis/go-scribe/README.md

-# Log Streamer
+# Log Scribe

-Log Streamer consists of two project that are both based on protocol buffers and gRPC.
-The first is the Streamer and the second is the Mediator.
+Log Scribe consists of two project that are both based on protocol buffers and gRPC.
+The first is the Scribe and the second is the Mediator.

-## 1. Streamer
+## 1. Scribe

-The Streamer is the worker that writes log lines to files.
+The Scribe is the worker that writes log lines to files.

 #### Flags

 ```
-Usage of logStreamer:
+Usage of logScribe:
   -ca string
     	certificate authority's certificate
   -console